 - Lead by example.
-Your kids are watching how you handle the quarantine and they will pick up on your stress.
-Do your best to model healthy ways to handle stress by using coping skills when you feel stress building up.
+Your children are watching how you handle the quarantine, and they will pick up on your stress.
+Do your best to model healthy ways to handle stress by using coping skills when you feel tension building up.

 - Limit exposure to news sources.
-Reduce your anxiety by setting daily limits on the time you watch or read the news.
-Start with 10 minutes a day, and adjust depending on what works for you.
+Reduce your anxiety by setting daily limits on the time you spend watching or reading the news.
+Start with 10 minutes a day and adjust depending on what works for you.
 Follow these stress relief tips throughout the day and share them with your family.

 - Keep your children informed.
 Ask your children what they know about the coronavirus and what they are concerned about.
-Talk with your children about coronavirus and provide age-appropriate, reliable information to clear up any misunderstandings they may have.
-Help them focus on the positive.
+Talk with your children about COVID-19 and provide age-appropriate, reliable information.
+Help clear up any misunderstandings they may have and stay focused on the positive.

 - Stick to a schedule.
 Structure can bring you a sense of calm and certainty during this uncertain time.
-If you are working from home, here are some Tips for Teleworking During the Outbreak of Coronavirus Disease 2019.
+If you are working from home, here are some Tips for Teleworking During the Outbreak of COVID-19.

 Family, friends and your military community can provide support and strength at times like this.
 Consider these ideas to stay connected while keeping your distance.

 - Remain in touch with family and friends.
-Schedule time to connect with family and friends through virtual coffee dates or dinner parties or casual catch-up sessions using video chat apps or phone calls.
-Bring back the art of handwritten letters and include the kids, perhaps showing off their artwork.
+Schedule time to connect with family and friends through virtual coffee dates, dinner parties or casual catch-up sessions using video chat apps or phone calls.
+Bring back the art of handwritten letters and include your children, perhaps showing off their artwork.
 You’ll brighten peoples’ day with mail from your family.

 - Flex your muscles together.
 Exercise is a huge stress reducer.
-Engage the family in a game of tag or by taking turns creating balance challenges and scoring it like the game of H-O-R-S-E in basketball.
-Create an obstacle course in the house or yard and time each other as you run, walk, crab walk, walk backward, or skip through the course.
+Engage the family in a game of tag or by taking turns creating balance challenges and scoring it like a game of H-O-R-S-E. Create an obstacle course in the house or yard and time each other as you run, walk, crab walk, walk backward or skip through the course.
 Be creative.
 Go on a “Simon Says” walk around the house or yard and take turns being the leader.

 - Use your military community resources.
 If finances are causing you stress, review your options on Military OneSource.
 There are different relief organizations that may be able to address your specific situation.

 - Read together.
-Couch cuddles while reading to your kids can build great memories.
-You can also use reading as quiet time.
-Something you all do from separate rooms to give you space to relax.
-Use your Morale, Welfare and Recreation Digital Library for video books that read to kids, or eBooks for older kids and adults.
+Couch cuddles while reading to your children can build great memories.
+You can also use reading as quiet time – something you all do from separate rooms to give everyone space to relax.
+Use your MWR Digital Library for video books that read to children or e-books for older youth and adults.

 - Make dinner a group effort.
-Connect with kids by having them help with planning and cooking dinner as well as setting and clearing the table and doing the dishes.
+Connect with your children by having them help with planning and cooking dinner as well as setting and clearing the table and washing and drying the dishes.
 Doing these activities together teaches them life skills and, more importantly, creates a space for them to talk about whatever is on their minds.
-They tend to talk more when doing tasks beside you versus talking face to face.
+They may talk more when doing tasks beside you than talking face-to-face.

 Military families tend to be resilient.
 Keep reaching toward your family and military community for support and know that Military OneSource is always here to serve and support you.

-Stay up to date on all the latest information on COVID-19.
-Select legitimate sources that provide facts and not escalating drama.
+Stay up to date on the latest information regarding COVID-19.
+Select legitimate news sources that provide facts and not escalating drama.
 For Department of Defense updates for the military community regarding the virus that causes COVID-19, view the following sites:

 - Follow Military OneSource’s Facebook, Twitter and Instagram platforms.

-- Continue to visit the Coronavirus Information for Our Military Community page for updates.
+- Continue to visit the Coronavirus Updates for Our Military Community page for updates.